Jack Murray (racing driver): The REDEX Reliability Trials

 In the mid-1950s a battle for control and administration of motorsport was raging within Australia, and the drivers were caught in the middle.
-The Sydney-based Trials Clubs of NSW broke away from the Melbourne-based CAMS following a dispute about the allocation of rights to a Round Australia Trial for 1956.
+The Sydney-based Trials Clubs of NSW broke away from the Melbourne-based Confederation of Australian Motor Sport (CAMS) following a dispute about the allocation of rights to a Round Australia Trial for 1956.

 The dispute centred around sponsorship by either Ampol or Mobilgas and a power struggle between CAMS and NSW clubs.
 It affected drivers throughout 1956 and 1957.
 Thirty drivers, including 'Gelignite' Jack Murray were banned for competing in events which were not CAMS sanctioned.
-Jack was banned for 2 years.
+Murray was banned for 2 years.

-Wheels, the Sport, April 1956, wrote:

-‘We believe that those who drove in spite of CAMS’ warning in the 1955 Mobilgas Economy Run were harshly treated and that this has been the main cause of the unsightly squabble between the majority of NSW clubs and CAMS.’
+Wheels, the Sport (April 1956) wrote:'We believe that those who drove in spite of CAMS' warning in the 1955 Mobilgas Economy Run were harshly treated and that this has been the main cause of the unsightly squabble between the majority of NSW clubs and CAMS.'

-Once again, conflict, disagreement and protest were, unfortunately, an integral part of motorsport.
+Once again, conflict, disagreement and protest were an integral part of motorsport.